barticus/SG1.UtilityTypes/README.md

 As there may be some conflicting rules, the "latest attribute" will break any ties.

 Transformations are grouped by source type before being resolved.

+## Common Attribute Parameters

+All transform attributes inherit the following parameters which you can use to modify the behaviour of the attribute you're using.

+These attributes are:

+1. `IsReadonly` This named parameter controls whether setters will be added to properties.
+If you are setting this to `true`, it is a shorthand for also adding the `[Readonly]` attribute.
+Setting this to false will add setters to properties that did not have them, such as if you wanted to implement an interface.
+2. `IncludeProperties` This named parameter controls the properties that should be included from the Source type.
+This is a shorthand for also adding the `[Pick]` attribute
+3. `ExcludeProperties` This named parameter controls the properties that should be excluded from the Source type.
+This is a shorthand for also adding the `[Omit]` attribute

 ## Contributing